 For a true Amelia experience, we recommend staying in one of downtown’s many bed and breakfasts, where you’ll be in walking distance of shops, restaurants, and the river.

 It’s no secret that Amelia can easily be a luxury destination.
-The island offers deluxe resorts, including the Ritz-Carlton and Omni Amelia Island Plantation Resort, to more modest beachfront hotels and motels.
+The island is home to several deluxe resorts, including the Ritz-Carlton, the Villas of Amelia Island, and Omni Amelia Island Plantation Resort.

 Keep it Natural